 Finally, Panel D of Table 4 shows voting split by sponsor and recommendations by management and ISS.
 The overall electorate shows a large difference in voter support between management proposals that are supported by ISS and those opposed by ISS.
-We find a more muted variation in retail shareholder support between ISS-supported and ISS-opposed proposals with an even starker difference within shareholder proposals.
+We find a more muted variation in retail shareholder support between ISS-supported and ISS-opposed proposals, especially shareholder proposals.
 For the overall electorate, shareholder proposals supported by ISS have 36% support and those opposed by ISS have 8% support, but for retail voting, that gap is smaller: 17% vote in favor of proposals supported by ISS whereas 14% vote in favor of those opposed by ISS.
-We examine this difference in detail in Section 7.3.10
+We examine this difference in detail in Section 7.3.